 SECTION 6.
 AUDITS.
 An audit shall be conducted each fiscal year by an independent certified public accountant authorized to practice public accounting in Illinois, which accountant shall be designated by the Board.
 Such audit shall include a report to the Board and the professional opinion of the accountant as to the financial status of SWAN and as to the accuracy of the audit.

 SECTION 7.
-PAYMENTS.
-Each Member Library shall pay any invoice in full, such payment to be made within ninety (90) days of receipt of the bill.
-Regular billing statements will be transmitted to all Member Libraries.
-SWAN's billing statement will include all applicable fees from the SWAN Annual Fee Schedule.
-Rates for each fee may change from time to time as approved by the Members.
-Details on current fees are available on request from SWAN Executive Director.
-A late fee shall be charged to each Member Library which fails to pay its billing statements within ninety (90) days after receipt thereof.

-SECTION 8.
-FINANCIAL ARREARAGES.
-In the event that a Member Library fails to timely pay its billing statement from SWAN, or fails to pay within seventy (70) days after written demand any interest or penalty imposed hereunder, the Board may suspend the active membership status of such Member Library and thereby deny computer services and database access to such Member Library, until such payment is made in full.
-If such Member Library fails to make full payment within ninety (90) days after such termination of services, the Board may take such other action as is necessary or appropriate, including litigation against such Member Library and termination of its agreement with SWAN.

-SECTION 9.
 FINANCIAL POLICY.
-The Board will establish a Financial Policy regarding investments and the management of funds.
+The Board has established a Financial Policy regarding investments and the management of funds.

 ARTICLE VI - COMMITTEES AND EXECUTIVE DIRECTOR

 SECTION 1.
 COMMITTEES.
 The Board shall establish standing and ad hoc committees as deemed necessary.
-Committees may be composed of Member Library staff, administrators and SWAN staff.
+Committees may be composed of Member Library staff, administrators, SWAN staff, and others invited as deemed pertinent by the Board.
 Members of these committees shall be appointed by the Board.
-Each Committee shall have a member that is a Board member who will act as a liaison and report regularly to the Board.

 SECTION 2.
 SWAN EXECUTIVE DIRECTOR.
 The SWAN Executive Director shall be responsible for administering the policies adopted by the Board, supervising SWAN operations, and serving as advisor to the Board.
 The SWAN Executive Director shall implement the long range plan, hire and evaluate the personnel, procure independent contractors, purchase materials, and undertake such other activities as may be necessary for the operation of SWAN, subject to the policies established by the Board.

 The SWAN Executive Director is authorized to expend money as provided in the approved operating budget of SWAN and within the fiscal policy established by the Board, and no further approval for each specific operating expenditure shall be required.
 At each regular meeting of the Board, the SWAN Executive Director shall prepare and present a listing of all bills to be paid subject to the approval of the Board.
-The SWAN Executive Director shall attend all Board meetings.
-At each regular meeting of the Board, the SWAN Executive Director shall prepare and present a listing of all bills to be paid subject to the approval of the Board.
+The SWAN Executive Director or Assistant Director shall attend all Board meetings.

 The SWAN Executive Director shall report directly to the Board.
-The Board has the authority to hire the SWAN Executive Director, evaluate the Executive Director annually, and set salary.
+The Board has the authority over the Executive Director’s employment, performance evaluations, salary, and termination.

 ARTICLE VII - BOOKS AND RECORDS